 Other Features to Consider

-Engagement angle – According to DT Swiss, engagement angle is the maximum degree that the freehub body can rotate until the teeth of the freehub system engage and accelerate the hub.
+According to DT Swiss, the engagement angle is the maximum degree to which the freehub body can rotate until the teeth of the freehub system engage and accelerate the hub.
 This angle is calculated by dividing 360º by the number of engagement points of the freehub system.

 What does this mean?

-Spokes – the number of spokes influences the overall stiffness, durability, and weight of the wheels.
-More spokes often ensure better durability but increase the weight.
-So it depends on your riding style (and weight) whether to go for lighter, less durable wheels or heavier, more durable wheels.
+The number of spokes influences the wheels’ overall stiffness, durability, and weight.
+More spokes often ensure better durability, but increase the weight.
+So, depending on your riding style (and weight), you should go for lighter, less durable wheels or heavier, more durable wheels.

-Weight limit – remember that wheels come with the rider’s weight limit.
-If you are a heavy rider 220 lb and more (100 kg+), make sure you get wheels designed for your weight.
+Remember that wheels come with a rider’s weight limit.
+If you are a heavy rider, 220 lb (100 kg+) or more, ensure you get wheels designed for your weight.

-Rim depth – although aerodynamics is not as important on mountain bikes as on road bikes, some wheels are deeper or shallower than others.
-The general rule of thumb is that the deeper the wheels, the more aero they are but their weight increases.
+Although aerodynamics is not as important on mountain bikes as on road bikes, some wheels are deeper or shallower than others.
+The general rule of thumb is that the deeper the wheels, the more aero they are, but their weight increases.

 Chinese Carbon Mountain Bike Wheels FAQ